In life, things seem to happen as a series.

 Key Account Management Context

-In a Key Account Management context (KAM), because the ambition is to develop and maintain a deeper relationship that brings more value to both parties, the Strategic Account Management QBRs must drive a discussion beyond normal Account Management.
+In a Key Account Management context (KAM), because the ambition is to develop and maintain a deeper relationship mapping that brings more value to both parties, the Strategic Account Management QBRs must drive a discussion beyond normal Account Management.

 Moreover, and this is crucial, in a well-executed KAM program, the QBR (like all regularly scheduled interactions) are designed and executed within the frame of a Key Account Plan.
 A good Key Account Plan is very specific on which relationships need to be created, developed and nurtured and why (if it is not, the Account Plan is not good enough and must be improved).
-The Business Review can also take the form of a Joint Business Planning (JBPs) session aiming at aligning the two organizations on mutually agreed initiatives and projects.
+The Business Review can also take the form of a Joint Business Planning (JBP) session aiming at aligning the two organizations on mutually agreed initiatives and projects.
 For example, LafargeHolcim, a construction material company uses BRs with its Global Accounts to drive collaboration in the field of R&D and to discuss long-term opportunities on major projects.
 Schneider Electric uses JBPs to agree with selected customers on joint strategic initiatives that go well beyond the “business as usual” activities.
 Well driven Business Reviews also provide an opportunity to discuss market trends and share prospective information such as technology and product roadmaps.
-This is used intensively by companies using KAM in an engineering-driven environment.
+This is used intensively by companies using KAM is an engineering-driven environment.

 All in all, whatever the context, AM or KAM, which customers are offered a regular Business Review process and with which purpose, must be crystal clear to both parties.
 Otherwise, putting in place these Reviews will be a waste of time.
 Companies who suffer from low-value QBRs should re-evaluate if their selection of accounts and definition of purpose are strong enough.